Sharing is caring!

-It’s been about eleven months since we started worldschooling.
+It’s been over three years since we started worldschooling.
 Since then, I’ve shared our experience of being a worldschooling family both on this blog and in other media outlets.
 And we even talked about the educational benefits of traveling with our kids on CNN!

-While I wouldn’t call myself an expert on worldschooling, I can say that eleven months of this experience has afforded us some valuable lessons in experiential learning.
+While I wouldn’t call myself an expert on worldschooling, I can say that three years and more of this experience has afforded us some valuable lessons in experiential learning.
 And one thing I can say, the act of travel, itself, has been so beneficial to my children and my family.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.